green-fox-academy/sabalazs_masterwork/README.md

 ## Description

 Customers can register, then place pre-orders for available products, and view the status of their previous orders.
-The administrators can edit products, and accept, or reject pre-orders from customers.
+The administrators can add, delete and edit products, and accept, or reject pre-orders from customers.

 ## Features
 ### Customers can: